 - Elstree is a co-educational nursery and pre-prep and an all boys’ prep in West Berkshire.
 It is an eco school which houses the pre-prep in a converted “Home Farm”.
 Most boys move on to Eton, Harrow, Bradfield and Radley (see leavers’ destinations).
 The Governors of Elstree School have recently appointed Sid Inglis, previously Joint Headmaster of Ludgrove, to be the new Headmaster of Elstree School from September 2013.

 - Horris Hill is located in Berkshire and is a feeder school for Eton College and Radley.
 Following the boys at Eton, Horris Hill boarders recently performed their very own Gangnam Style Horris Hill video, which will give you a good feel for the boys and the surroundings of the school!

 - Ludgrove was founded in 1892 and is located in Berkshire.
 Prince Harry famously attended this school.
 It average class size is 12.
 The school is known as a main feeder into Eton College.
-This link provides a full list of leavers’ destinations.

 - Papplewick is a day and boarding prep school for 200 boys aged 6 to 13.
 Papplewick operates two daily return services from London, one from Chiswick and the other from Brook Green, Hammersmith.
 But from the Summer Term of Year 6, all boys board either as weekly or full-time boarders.
 The most common destination schools are Eton, Harrow, Charterhouse, Winchester and Wellington.